XavierMerino01/MiX-TriviaGame/README.md

 This project originated as an anniversary present for my girlfriend, and using the opportunity to showcase my game development skills.
 Over the course of two weeks, I dedicated myself to creating a game that balanced simplicity with quality code architecture.

+I also need to mention i was deeply and clearly inspired by the charming aesthetic and fluid movement of Overcooked 2.
+It was a goal to try and recreate those elements in Unity by myself.

 After the first personal version was finished, I took some more time to refine and optimize the game, with the goal of finally including it in my professional portfolio.

 ## Gameplay